Getting to Grips with Grammar and Punctuation

 The course explains how to use basic grammar and punctuation accurately.
 It will help you to communicate your message clearly, with the least chance that your readers will misunderstand or misinterpret your meaning.

-The course alternates unit on grammar and punctuation, with two basic chapters followed by two which go into more detail.
+The course alternates units on grammar and punctuation, with two basic chapters followed by two which go into more detail.
 Each unit has several sets of short exercises on which you can test yourself to see how well you have taken in the information in the unit and there are two quizzes along the way to test your knowledge.

 The course concentrates on British English, although some differences in American English are highlighted where appropriate.